grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=4 (0x04) - Off
-    VSCP_TYPE_INFORMATION_OFF
-A node indicates that a condition is in its off state.
+    VSCP_TYPE_INFORMATION_OFFA node indicates that a condition is in its off state.
 Heater off, lights off are two examples.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |